 Many Floridians think about retirement when they hear about Social Security.
-The Social Security Administration offers several programs in addition to the Social Security retirement program, including the Social Security Disability Insurance program.
+The Social Security Administration offers several programs in addition to the Social Security retirement program, including the SSD Insurance program.
 SSDI offers monetary benefits for U.S. workers who suffer disabling conditions that prevent them from being able to earn livings.
 Workers who have suffered from a disabling illness or injury and who are unable to return to their jobs may be able to recover monthly benefits so that they can pay for their basic expenses.

 What is SSDI?